Ministry of Sport (Russia)

 The Ministry of Sports oversees the implementation of government policy and regulation of sport, providing state services and federal funding for athletes, and also managing public property in the area of sport and physical fitness in Russia.
 The ministry was created by the Medvedev Government in 2008 as the Ministry of Sports, Tourism and Youth Policy and has existed in its current form since May 21, 2012.
 It is headquartered at Kazakov Street 18 in Basmanny District, Moscow.

-Oleg Matytsin has served as the Minister of Sports since 21 January 2020.
+Mikhail Degtyarev has served as the Minister of Sports since 14 May 2024.

 Structure

 The Ministry is composed of two branches: